unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV4/readme.md

 9. That's it.
 (You can run the java separately by:

-10. Open command prompt (cmd)
+10. Open command prompt (cmd) or WSL Ubuntu 16.04 (terminal):

-11. In cmd browse to `...<yourcomputerpath>/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV4/`
+11. In cmd/terminal browse to `...<yourcomputerpath>/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV4/`

 12. Type: java -jar JavaServerSort.jar
 ## Ubuntu